louwersj/ArcGISPyGnu/README.md

 layer_id = 0

 # Fetch data from the specified layer
-data = restGetMapServerData(base_url, service_name, layer_id, where="1=1", outFields="*")
+data = restGetMapLayerData(base_url, service_name, layer_id, where="1=1", outFields="*")

 # Print the data
 print(data)
 ```
 ---

-### `restGetMapServerAllData`
+### `restGetMapLayerAllData`

-Fetches all data from a specific layer of a MapServer in an ArcGIS REST API by calling `restGetMapServerData` with default parameters that retrieve all records and fields.
+Fetches all data from a specific layer of a MapServer in an ArcGIS REST API by calling `restGetMapLayerData` with default parameters that retrieve all records and fields.

 #### Arguments